 Maggie’s site is beautiful and it gives you a warm feeling when you enter it.

-I have made Maggie’s cute Gnome design into a tutorial which takes you through ALL the steps of finding and downloading the file and unzipping it.
+I have collaborated with Maggie and used her cute Gnome design for a tutorial in Canvas Workspace which takes you through ALL the steps of finding and downloading the file and unzipping it.
 Then on to uploading it into Canvas Workspace and how to use the Layers Panel and finally making your Gnome with Heat Transfer Vinyl (HTV)

 There is a Resource Library on her website with various options to purchase for Commercial use OR use for FREE. https://maggierosedesignco.com